 - Run an agent through the

-- Review and edit the draft — name, description, tags, and the
+- Review and edit it — name, description, tags, and the

 SKILL.mdcontent. - Publish a version so teammates can find and reuse it.